-Part name Details Foundation installation

-Fixing screw 8-M20x80 (Grade 12.9) ✓

-Expansion bolt (chemical bolt) 4-M20 (no less than Grade 8.8) V

-Robot fixing plate Thickness at least 42mm V
+Part Name Description Foundation Installation Fixing screw 8-M20×80 (strength grade 12.9) < Expansion bolt (chemical bolt) 4-M20 (no less than grade 8.8) v Robot fixing plate Thickness: at least 42 mm v

-Notes:
+Notes

-- 1. No insulating layer material is allowed between the robot fixing plate/mounting seat and the manipulator/concrete; - 2. "✓" indicates the requirements of this installation method; - 3.
-The fixing strength of the mounting bracket shall not be lower than that of the robot fixing plate and the foundation during the foundation installation.
+1. No insulating layer is allowed between the fixing plate and the manipulator/concrete;

+2. " " indicates that the item is required for the installation.